WHO WE ARE

 LLB BAppTheol (Carey)

 Rod was previously the chief legal advisor for Work and Income and is the current Pastor of Opawa Baptist Church in South East Christchurch.
 He has been a pastor and a youth pastor for the last 20 years.
 Rod assists on compliance and regulatory issues.
-A Director of Christian Savings, Rod is keen to see better finance options for community housing and the wider voluntary sector.
+Rod is keen to see better finance options for community housing and the wider voluntary sector.
 He is married with four grown up children and two dogs.